kunleihe/omscs-cs6250-exam-notes/lesson2.md

     - Fast retransmit is a mechanism to detect and recover from a lost segment **without having to wait for a timeout**.
 By this, the sender can quickly retransmit the missing data.
 It works as follows:
         - A duplicate ACK is an acknowledgement from the receiver for a segment that the sender has already received an ACK for.
         - When the sender receives three duplicate ACKs for a particular segment, it considers that segment to be lost and immediately retransmits it.
-        - Notes: An `ACK` for number N means receiving packets up to N-1 and now expecting to see packet N
+        - *Notes*: In fast retransmit, `ACK` tells the sender what it want *next*.
+An `ACK` for number N means receiving packets up to N-1 and now expecting to see packet N
 - What is transmission control, and why do we need to control it?
     - Transmission control is the function of managing the speed and volume of data flow from a sending host to a receiving host.
     - We need it to prevent overwhelming the receiver and congesting the network.